Netscape: Initial public offering (IPO)

-This period of time would become known as the browser wars.
+This era would become known as the browser wars.
 Netscape Navigator was not free to the general public until January 1998, while Internet Explorer and Internet Information Server have always been free or came bundled with an operating system and/or other applications.
 Meanwhile, Netscape faced increasing criticism for "featuritis" – putting a higher priority on adding new features than on making their products work properly.
 Netscape experienced its first bad quarter at the end of 1997 and underwent a large round of layoffs in January 1998.
 Former Netscape executives Mike Homer and Peter Currie have described this period as "hectic and crazy" and that the company was undone by factors both internal and external.
 In January 1998, Netscape started the open source Mozilla project.
 Netscape publicly released the source code of Netscape Communicator 5.0 under the Netscape Public License, which was similar to the GNU General Public License but allowed Netscape to continue to publish proprietary work containing the publicly released code.

 The United States Department of Justice filed an antitrust case against Microsoft in May 1998.
 Netscape was not a plaintiff in the case, though its executives were subpoenaed and it contributed much material to the case, including the entire contents of the 'Bad Attitude' internal discussion forum.

 Acquisition by America Online

-On November 24, 1998, America Online (AOL) announced it would acquire Netscape Communications in a tax-free stock-swap valued at US$4.2 billion.
+On November 24, 1998, America Online (AOL) announced it would acquire Netscape Communications in a tax-free stock swap valued at US$4.2 billion.
 By the time the deal closed on March 17, 1999, it was valued at US$10 billion.
 This merger was ridiculed by many who believed that the two corporate cultures could not possibly mesh; one of its most prominent critics was longtime Netscape developer Jamie Zawinski.